corpnewt/CorpBot.py/README.md

 ## Printer
 ####	Printer Cog (3 commands) - Printer.py Extension:
+	  $avatar [member] (AKA: printavi, avi, pfp)
+	   └─ Returns a the passed member's global avatar - use the guildavatar command for...
+	  $guildavatar [member] (AKA: printguildavi, printgavi, gavi, gpfp) └─ Returns a the passed member's guild avatar if available - use the avatar comm...
 	  $print [url]
 	   └─ DOT MATRIX.
 Accepts a url - or picks the first attachment.
-	  $printavi [member]
-	   └─ Returns a the passed member's global avatar - use the printguildavi command f...
-	  $printguildavi [member] (AKA: printgavi, printserveravi, printsavi)
-	   └─ Returns a the passed member's guild avatar if available - use the printavi co...

 ## Profile
 ####	Profile Cog (7 commands) - Profile.py Extension: